taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious.

-Majhee: **"Do you *really* believe science is done in a social vacuum??
-You are taking dirty money and everyone knows it!"**
+Majhee: **"Do you *really* believe science is done in a vacuum??
+You're taking dirty money and everyone knows it!"**

 Marcia, immediately apologetic, hands up to ward off Majhee's anger.

 Marcia: **"Majhee, right now, there are *no other sources* of funding.
 None."**

-Majhee: **"What about the UN grants that are funding *my* lab??"**
+Majhee: **"What about the UN grants funding *my* lab??"**

-Marcia: **"Fine, there are no other *easy* sources of *big* funding.
-I know what you'll say, that we're trading ethical integrity for easier paperwork, but I legitimately *cannot* get our sponsors to care."**
+Marcia: **"Fine, no other *easy* sources of *big* funding.
+I know what you'll say, that we're trading ethical integrity for easier paperwork, but I *cannot* get our sponsors to care."**

 Majhee looks at Marcia miserably.

-Majhee: **"Why did you accept the director position?
-The woman who asked me to come back to develop open science in São Paulo would have *made* our sponsors care."**
+Majhee: **"The woman who asked me to help her fight corruption in São Paulo with open science would have *made* our sponsors care."**

 Marcia: **"I know, but...look, can we just go for a walk?"**